 Dr. Pichichero’s is currently working on two book-length research projects.
-The first engages theories of Critical Race Studies and Critical Mixed Race Studies to investigate intersectionality and processes of racialization in eighteenth-century Paris and London, with particular attention to gender, sexuality, and social class as well as the culture of celebrity and social networks.
-Her second project focuses on theorizing war, violence, and representation in early modern literature, visual and performing arts through the work of Georges Bataille.
+The first engages theories of Critical Race Studies and Critical Mixed Race Studies to investigate intersectionality and processes of racialization in eighteenth-century Europe.
+Her second project focuses on war and humanism.
 She has also begun a digital humanities project on early modern journalism.

 The Military Enlightenment: War and Culture in the French Empire from Louis XIV to Napoleon (Ithaca: Cornell University Press, 2017).

 Finalist for the Kenshur Book Prize for best interdisciplinary book in eighteenth-century studies, 2017.